aiforml/network-traffic-analysis-wireshark/README.md

 * `screenshots/` → Wireshark screenshots
 * `sample_capture/` → Sample packet capture file

+## Learning Outcomes

+Through this project I gained practical exposure to:

+- TCP connection establishment
+- Packet-level traffic observation
+- HTTP vs HTTPS communication
+- TLS-based encryption concepts
+- Network visibility and security implications
+- Basic traffic analysis using Wireshark

 ## Conclusion

-This project provided hands-on exposure to packet analysis, protocol behavior and network security fundamentals relevant to cybersecurity and cyber resilience.
+This project provided practical exposure to packet analysis and network communication behavior using Wireshark.
+Through hands-on observation of TCP, HTTP and HTTPS traffic, it strengthened understanding of secure communication, protocol behavior and the role of traffic visibility in cybersecurity and cyber resilience.